Boiler Efficiency: Definition

 All the heat losses cannot be fully recovered but they can be reduced to large amount thereby improving your boiler efficiency which will save you a lot of money.

 Boiler Efficiency: Heat Loss Types

 There is various type of heat losses in the boiler.

 Heat Loss Due to Unburnt Carbon

-During the combustion process most of the fuel gets burnt but some of the fuel particles remain unburnt and are deposited along with the ash.
-If the size of fuel particles fed to the furnace is large, the surface area of contact of air and fuel particles decreases and quantity of unburnt increases.
+During the combustion process, most of the fuel gets burnt but some of the fuel particles remain unburnt and are deposited along with the ash.
+If the size of fuel particles fed to the furnace is large, the surface area of contact with air and fuel particles decreases and quantity of unburnt increases.
 This accounts for potential fuel losses which would otherwise have been burnt to generate heat.